jeffellin/teleport-istio/INSTALLATION.md

 This script will:
 - Create the `istio-system` namespace
 - Install Istio with SPIFFE configuration
-- Configure trust domain as `cluster.local`
+- Configure trust domain as `ellinj.teleport.sh` (must match your Teleport cluster domain)
 - Disable path normalization for SPIFFE compatibility
 - Deploy istiod and istio-ingressgateway